 - A Better Moments Certified Photo Instructor is available during the entire workshop to offer assistance with camera settings, the basics of composition, and to generally guide and help.

 Upon arrival you will be picked up at Mandalay airport and transferred to our hotel.

-After dinner there will be an introduction to the workshop and Steve McCurry will present their magnificent work.
+After dinner there will be an introduction to the workshop with Steve McCurry presenting his magnificent work.

-This will be followed by a session on how to capture great portraits and how to approach people along our way.
+This will be followed by a session on how to capture great portraits and how to approach people along the way.

 DAY 2: Mandalay